-While lifestyle changes can sometimes be effective in minimizing these symptomatic conditions, the thyroid network is such a complex web of cellular machinery that it can often be difficult to pinpoint exactly what measures need to be taken in order to induce positive changes.
+Lifestyle changes can sometimes be effective in minimizing these symptomatic conditions.
+However, the thyroid network is a very complex web of cellular machinery.
+Because of this, it can be difficult to pinpoint what needs to be done in order to induce positive changes.

 CBD for Thyroid Disorders: What the studies are showing

-For example, a 2002 study published in the European Journal of Endocrinology has proposed evidence of functional CB receptors in rat thyroids, with the ability to modulate both T3 and T4 hormone release.
-For the study, a molecular “detection” technique called immunohistochemical localization was used to showcase the intracellular presence of the cannabinoid receptors, and a 30% decrease in hormone release was observed within four hours of administration of the active cannabinoid.
-In layman’s terms, a 30% decrease in hormone release was observed as a direct result of cannabinoid presence in the rat thyroid.
+For example, a 2002 study published in the European Journal of Endocrinology proposed evidence of functional cannabinoid receptors in rat thyroids.
+These receptors appeared to be able to influence both T3 and T4 hormone release.
+In the study, a molecular “detection” technique called immunohistochemical localization was utilized, which showed the intracellular presence of cannabinoid receptors.
+Overall, a 30% decrease in hormone release was observed within four hours of administration of the active cannabinoid.
+In other words, 30% less thyroid hormone was observed in rats that were given cannabinoid treatment.

-Likewise, a 2009 publication in the major medical journal Endocrinology showcased the potential ability of CBD to innervate (activate) hormone-synthesizing, thyrotropin-releasing axons between the thyroid gland and the central nervous system.
+Likewise, a 2009 publication in Endocrinology suggested the potential for CBD to activate cells that synthesize thyroid hormone.
+More specifically, it showed the activation of thyrotropin-releasing axons between the thyroid gland and the central nervous system.

-If both of these studies were to be substantialized in clinical trials, it would effectively prove that CBD has the potential to both suppress thyroid overactivity, and promote hormone release in thyroid underactivity.
-And considering the whole-body nature of the endocannabinoid system and its network of receptors (which have been found in virtually every single cell and tissue type), this would make perfect sense.
+If studies like these were to be supplemented with clinical trials, we could learn that CBD may both suppress thyroid overactivity and stimulate underactive thyroids.
+Considering the nature of the endocannabinoid system and its network of receptors (which have been found in virtually every single cell and tissue type), this would not beyond the realm of possibility.

-Also, CBD oils are easily ingested and absorbed extremely efficiently into the body when droplets are placed under the tongue and held for about 90 seconds before swallowing.
-Determining the proper dosing can be kind of a trial and error process, but in general most people are able to effectively treat their thyroid condition with between 30 and 50 mg of CBD per day (for reference, 1 mL of a potent oil generally contains about 50 mg of CBD.
-Make sure you always read the label on your product to ensure proper dosing).
+CBD oils are also easily ingested, and are efficiently absorbed into the body when placed under the tongue and held for 90 seconds.
+Determining the proper dosing can be a trial and error process, but in general, most people consume between 30 and 50 mg per day.
+A single milliliter of a potent oil can contain 50 mg (or more) of CBD.
+Make sure you always read the label on your product, and understand how much you’re consuming.

-And lastly, it is very important to take into consideration the CBD oil that you’re getting, if or when you do decide to use CBD oil for thyroid conditions, because not all oils are created the same.
-In the past three years, in fact, the FDA has been trying to crack down on bogus companies falsely labeling their products as “CBD”, when in fact they contain practically zero of the active compound.
-To help guide you along in choosing the best product for you and your needs, we’ve listed a few of the most reliable and reputable CBD manufacturers below.
+Lastly, it is important to take into consideration the quality of CBD oil you’re using.
+If you do decide to use CBD oil for a thyroid disorder, understand that not all products are created the same.
+In the past several years, in fact, the FDA has been trying to crack down on companies falsely labeling products.
+To help guide you along in choosing a reputable U.S.-based product, we’ve listed a few well-reviewed manufacturers below.

 - Full-spectrum Hemp extract